-Statics, dynamics, conservation laws, thermodynamics, kinetic theory of gases, and fluids.
-Primarily for architecture, biological science, or earth and environmental science students.
-Prerequisite: MATH 021, 051, 075, or 076 (these may be taken concurrently with PHY 010).|
+Statics, dynamics, conservation laws, thermodynamics, kinetic theory of gases, fluids.
+Primarily for architecture, biological science, earth and environmental science students.

-Kinematics, frames of reference, laws of motion in Newtonian theory and special relativity, and conservation laws, as applied to the mechanics of mass points and rigid bodies; temperature, heat and the laws of thermodynamics; kinetic theory of gases.
+Kinematics, frames of reference, laws of motion in Newtonian theory and in special relativity, conservation laws, as applied to the mechanics of mass points; temperature, heat and the laws of thermodynamics; kinetic theory of gases.
 Two lectures and two recitations per week.
-Prerequisite: MATH 021, 051, 075, or 076 (these may be taken concurrently with PHY 011).|

-A laboratory course taken concurrently with PHY 010 or 011.
+A laboratory course taken concurrently with PHY 10 or 11.
 Experiments in mechanics, heat, and DC electrical circuits.
 One three-hour laboratory period per week.

 Please contact email@example.com with questions, call (610) 758-3931, or stop by the Physics Office in Lewis Lab 214.